-During your Tigerwood decking installation, leave the boards you are not working on upside down.
-This will give you a surface to walk on.
-The first row of TigerDeck® boards should be squared accurately to the substructure, predrilled and screwed through the face with 1-2 stainless steel or ceramic deck screws per joist.
+During your Tigerwood decking installation, leave the boards you are not working on upside down and out of the way.
+The first row of TigerDeck® boards should be squared accurately to the substructure, predrilled and screwed through the face with 1-2 stainless steel or ceramic coated deck screws per joist.
 Plugging is optional.

 2. Secure Fasteners to Joists, Applying Pressure to Deck Boards

 Using the Bow Wrench installation tool (or Hardwood Wrench), apply pressure to slowly press the section together (be sure clips are in the grooves).
 Note: A 16-penny nail inserted into clip screw hole helps clip adjustment.

 Before squeezing the section tight, be sure to tap the ends of the boards with a hammer to snug the ends up tight.
 Look the section over one more time for defects (which may need to be trimmed out), tight butt joints, boards tight to the clip legs assuring proper spacing, straight lines and color/aesthetics.
 Squeeze section TIGHT.
 Clips can then be secured to the joists with the stainless-steel screws provided.
 Screws should be installed with a clutch equipped drill, setting the torque so that the top of the clip slightly flexes.
 The last row of clips, closest to the Bow Wrench, should not be tightened completely, only enough to hold the last board in place while laying out the next 2-5 rows.